vigna/webgraph-rs/algo/README.md

 - **Strongly Connected Components** ([SCCs]): [Tarjan's algorithm] and [Kosaraju's algorithm] for computing SCCs in directed graphs;
   [sequential][symm_seq] and [parallel][symm_par] computation
-  of connected components for symmetric graphs
+  of connected components for symmetric graphs.
-- **[Topological Sorting]**: Orders vertices of a directed acyclic graph
+- **[Topological Sorting]**: Orders vertices of a directed acyclic graph.
-- **[Acyclicity Testing]**: Checks if a graph is acyclic
+- **[Acyclicity Testing]**: Checks if a graph is acyclic.

 ### Distance Computation

-- **[HyperBall]**: Probabilistic algorithm for computing distances, closeness centrality, and other measures using HyperLogLog counters
+- **[HyperBall]**: Probabilistic algorithm for computing distances, closeness centrality, harmonic centrality and other measures using HyperLogLog counters.
-- **[ExactSumSweep]**: Exact computation of eccentricities, radius, and diameter
+- **[ExactSumSweep]**: Exact computation of eccentricities, radius, and diameter.

 ### Community Detection

-- **[Layered Label Propagation]** (LLP): Fast community detection algorithm for large graphs
+- **[Layered Label Propagation]** (LLP): Fast community detection algorithm for large graphs.

 ### Ranking

 - **[PageRank]**: Fast parallel computation of PageRank.
+- **[BiRank]**: Fast parallel computation of BiRank.

 ## CLI Integration